OVALInterpreter/ovaldi/docs/README.txt

        results_to_html.xsl - A simple xsl that formats an oval-results document as html

-       The .so file for the Xerces library must be made accessible to the Definition Interpreter binary.
+       The .so file for the Xerces library must be made accessible to the OVAL Interpreter binary.
 The ovaldi RPM places a pre-compiled version in /usr/lib/ovaldi/ and appends this directory to your /etc/ld.so.conf file.

-       To run the Definition Interpreter, run:
+       To run the OVAL Interpreter, run:

        # /usr/sbin/ovaldi.sh